sjtuyinjie/sjtuyinjie/README.md

 </a>

 Hi, I'm Jie Yin(殷杰), a passionate researcher and engineer specializing in robotics🤖, graduated from **[Shanghai Jiao Tong University](https://en.sjtu.edu.cn/)(上海交通大学)**.
-I am broadly interested in Robotics and Embodied AI, including Sensor Fusion, Reinforcement Learning, Manipulation, Locomotion and the intersection of them.
-Recently, I have been exploring **dexterous manipulation with locomotion** and **whole-body control**, and my goal is to achieve human-level physical intelligence in humanoid robots.
-Previously, I focused on **resilient systems**/**comprehensive benchmarks** for multi-sensor fusion SLAM under corner cases.
+I am broadly interested in Robotics and Embodied AI, with a particular focus on Reinforcement Learning, World Models, and VTLA.
+Recently I have been focusing on **dexterous manipulation** and **whole-body control**.
+Previously, I worked on **resilient systems**/**comprehensive benchmarks** for multi-sensor fusion SLAM under corner cases.
+Ultimately, I aim to develop human-level physical intelligence for humanoid robots.

 <h3> ⭐️ &nbsp;Research Highlights</h3>